iKarwan/YTKillerPlus/README.md

 * Download and install TrollStore from [here](https://github.com/opa334/TrollStore).
 * download the YouTube ipa from link above and install it via TrollStore:

-## NOTE!!!
-* TrollStore only support iOS versions 14.0 up to 15.1.1

 ## END